bikisaikia/ardue/Creating-New-Blocks-¦-Extending-Ardublockly.md

 ```
 Blockly.Types.addType(typeName, basicType, compatibleTypes)
 ```
-* __typeName__: An String to identifiable the name of the type.
+* __typeName__: An String to identify the name of the type.
-* __basicType__: A `Blockly.Type.BasicTypes` object to defines the basic type
+* __basicType__: A `Blockly.Type.BasicTypes` object that defined its basic type
 * __compatibleTypes__: An array of `Blockly.Type.Types` that this Type can be compatible with.

-_(Add a note about how compatibility does not go both ways, e.g. a block that takes a number can also take a compatible boolean, but a block that takes a boolean does not necessarily take a Number)_
+_(Add a note about how compatibility does not go both ways, e.g. a block that takes a Number can also take a compatible boolean, but a block that takes a boolean does not necessarily take a Number)_

-Making other blocks compatible with this one: _(Not yet implemented)_
+Extend other blocks to have a new block as compatible: _(Not yet implemented)_

 ```
 Blockly.Types.addAsCompatible(originType, compatibleType)
 ```

-* __originType__: A `Blockly.Type.Types` for which to extend its compatibility listh.
+* __originType__: A `Blockly.Type.Types` for which to extend its compatibility list.
 * __compatibleType__: The `Blockly.Type.Types` to add as compatible.

 ### Basic Type
-_Explain that a basic type is the most fundamental "type unit", so a new basic type should not be something that could be "derived" from an existing basic type.
-For example, a "long integer" is a type of `NUMBER` so a new `Type` for that should be created instead of a "basic type", and a "colour" cannot be represented by any of the current basic types, so it should create its own._
+_(Explain that a basic type is the most fundamental "type unit", so a new basic type should not be something that could be "derived" from an existing one.
+For example, a "long integer" is a type of `NUMBER` so a new `Type` for that should be created instead of a new "basic type", and a "colour" cannot be represented by any of the current basic types, so it should create its own.)_

 Current basic types: